Mona Lisa at the Battlefield: The History of Saving Art During World War II

 The State Russian Museum

-Some works of art from the collection of the Russian Museum had to be hidden underground.
+Some works of art in World War II, from the collection of the State Russian Museum, had to be hidden underground.
 Their transportation was an almost impossible task because of their massiveness.
 For example, the huge Rastrelli sculpture, Anna Ioannovna with a Little Negro Boy, was buried in a deep foundation pit, located in front of the entrance to the main building of the museum.
 The figure of Anna Ioannovna was carefully greased first and then tightly packed in ruberoid.
 For greater safety, a flowerbed was put in at the shelter site.
 Flowers are always a good idea!

 In order to safely transport the largest paintings of the Russian Museum such as The Last Day of Pompeii by Brullov, and Christ and the Adulteress (Who Is Without Sin?) by Polenov, it was necessary to densely roll them on special shafts.
 This had to be done very carefully to avoid the appearance of “wrinkles”, otherwise the paint layer could be damaged during transportation.